Home-Automation-Project/Home-Automation-Overview/media/plex/plex-info.md

 ## Plex Configuration
 # Server Environment
-There server environment is made up of:
+The server environment is made up of:
-1. media digitization
+1. Management tool (wizarr)
+2. Media digitization process
-2. your media (Plex Server and media files)
+3. Your media (Plex Server and media files)
-3. "TV" like experience set and management
+4. "TV" like experience set and management

 ## Media Digitization
 Look [here](media-dig.md) for information on how to digitize your existing media